wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     *   (c) every reference to income tax were a reference to a repayment obligation; and

-    *   (d) every reference to a return were a reference to, as applicable, a declaration of adjusted net income or a notification of a borrower's annual gross income and annual total deductions under [section 114][149].
+    *   (d) every reference to a return were a reference to, as applicable, a declaration of adjusted net income or a notification of a borrower's adjusted net income under [section 114][149].

     Compare: 1992 No 141 [s 16][581]

     Section 202: amended (with effect on 1 April 2013), on 17 July 2013, by [section 148][582] of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013 (2013 No 52).

+    Section 202(d): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

-    Section 202(d): amended (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 44][399] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 202(d): amended (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 44][396] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ### Subpart 2---Miscellaneous matters